Dirac prescription from BRST symmetry in FRW space-time: Acknowledgment

 \section{Acknowledgment}

-The work of F.C. was supported by funds provided by ``Angelo Della Riccia'' foundation and by the National Science Center under the agreement DEC-2011/02/A/ST2/00294.
+The authors wish to thank the anonymous referees, whose remarks allowed them to enhanced the quality of the paper.\\ The work of F.C. was supported by funds provided by ``Angelo Della Riccia'' foundation and by the National Science Center under the agreement DEC-2011/02/A/ST2/00294.
 This work has been realized in the framework of the CGW collaboration (www.cgwcollaboration.it).